rustkas/woolha-Dart-R-D/src/dart-getting-list-of-fields-and-methods-in-a-class/README.md

 # woolha Rerearch and Development
-Research and Development based on [Using and Retrieving Custom Metadata Annotation](https://www.woolha.com/tutorials/dart-using-and-retrieving-metadata-annotation) article.
+Research and Development based on [Dart - Getting List of Fields and Methods in a Class](https://www.woolha.com/tutorials/dart-getting-list-of-fields-and-methods-in-a-class) article.